 If you have diabetes, you should see a qualified podiatrist immediately at the first sign of a foot condition or injury.
 Poor circulation that’s associated with diabetes means even something as simple as an ingrown toenail or athlete’s foot can lead to serious consequences if left untreated.
-At Bluebonnet Foot and Ankle Institute in Austin, Texas, Babak Kaviani, DPM, will evaluate your symptoms and recommend the best treatment to restore your feet to health and prevent future complications.
+At Bluebonnet Foot and Ankle Institute in Austin, Texas, Babak Kaviani, DPM, or Liza Chabokrow, DPM, will evaluate your symptoms and recommend the best treatment to restore your feet to health and prevent future complications.
 You can book an appointment through our online scheduling system, or by calling our office directly.

 Diabetes is a disease in which the body can’t use glucose (blood sugar) normally.
 People with diabetes have trouble with the hormone insulin, which transports glucose into cells to be used for energy.
 With diabetes, you don’t have enough insulin or your body doesn’t use the insulin properly, so glucose builds up in the blood.

-Symptoms of diabetes include fatigue, increased thirst and frequent urination, blurred vision, extreme hunger, and unexplained weight loss.
+Symptoms of diabetes include fatigue, increased thirst, and frequent urination, blurred vision, extreme hunger, and unexplained weight loss.

 If you have diabetes and your blood sugar is not well-controlled, you can develop problems that affect various parts of your body, including your feet.